-Adolescence is a part of life that, among other things, includes figuring out who you are.
+Adolescence is a period in life where we form our identity and explore who we are.
 Many may experience feelings of insecurity and low self-esteem during this time.
-In the Youth in Norway study we have looked at whether adolescents actually do have low self-esteem and whether or not it increases with age.
+In the Youth in Norway Study, we have examined whether adolescents actually have low self-esteem and whether it increases with increasing age.

-Figure 1 shows that in the early teenage years boys tend to have a higher self-esteem than girls.
-We then see an increase in self-esteem, but more so among the girls.
-As a result the gender difference is rather small going into the thirties.
-Self-esteem tends to improve with age, especially among girls.
+Figure 1 shows that in the adolescence, boys tend to have higher self-esteem than girls.
+We then see an increase in self-esteem across age, but more so among girls.
+As a result, in the beginning of the 30s, the gender difference in self-esteem is substantially reduced.
+Thus, self-esteem tends to improve with age, especially among girls.

-Do we also see this positive development in how we feel about our own appearance?
-Figure 2 shows our level of satisfaction with our appearance.
-Again we see women starting out low, before becoming more satisfied.
-Still men were far more satisfied with their appearance going into their thirties.
-What could be the cause of this?
+Do we observe the same positive development in how we feel about our own appearance?
+Figure 2 shows the level of satisfaction with our appearance.
+We see again that young girls have low levels, compared to boys, but that appearance satisfaction increases with increasing age.
+Still, men are far more satisfied with their appearance in the beginning of their 30s than women.
+How could this difference be explained?

-One reason for this could be that appearance is more important for women, and that the beauty ideal portrayed in media is difficult to obtain for women.
+One reason may be that appearance is more important for women, and that the beauty ideal portrayed in media is difficult to obtain for women.

-We see the highest levels of self-esteem in Men in most areas, with one exception: Women feel more secure when it comes to keeping and developing close friendships.
-Figure 3 shows that in this area they are constantly at a higher level than men.
-However we see both genders experiencing more difficulty in developing relationships like this going into the end of their twenties.
-Is this due to the high number of people going into marriage and cohabitation around this age?
-Or due to child rearing?
+Men have higher levels of self-esteem than women in most areas, with one exception: Women feel more competent when it comes to developing and keeping close friendships.
+Figure 3 shows that women have consistently higher levels in this area.
+However, we see both genders experiencing more difficulty in developing and keeping relationships with close friends towards the end of their 20s.
+Do we see such developments because many people are getting committed to permanent romantic relationships?
+Because people are starting to get children?
 Maybe there is less time to maintain good friendships?

-Summed up the Youth in Norway study shows that adolescents actually experience quite low self-esteem but that it tends to increase with age.
+To sum up, the Youth in Norway Study shows that adolescents actually experience rather low self-esteem but that it tends to increase with age.